heyzameer/Brototype-MERN/Nodejs/NodeJS-Tutorials/01-Basics/THEORY.md

 *   **Core Concept:** Streams are a fundamental concept in Node.js for handling data in a memory-efficient way.
 Instead of loading an entire file or dataset into memory at once, streams allow you to process data *chunk by chunk*.
 This is essential for handling large files or network data.

+A stream is a sequence of data that is being moved from one point to another over time.
+Streams can be used to read data from a file, write data to a file, or even to handle network data.

+A stream is a sequence of data that is being moved from one point to another over time
+Ex: a stream of data over the internet being moved from one computer to another
+Ex: a stream of data being transferred from one file to another within the same computer Process streams of data in chunks as they arrive instead of waiting for the entire data to be available before processing

 ### a.
 Types of Streams

 1.  **Writable Streams:**  Streams to which you can *write* data.